Jill A. Pryor

-Jill Anne Pryor (born March 24, 1963) is a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+Jill Anne Pryor (born in 1963) is a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
 Pryor was born in Harrisburg, Pennsylvania.

 Education

-She received her Bachelor of Arts degree in 1985 from the College of William & Mary, graduating Phi Beta Kappa and Omicron Delta Kappa.
-She received her Juris Doctor from Yale Law School in 1988, serving on the editorial board of the Yale Law Journal.
-She then clerked for Judge James Larry Edmondson of the United States Court of Appeals for the Eleventh Circuit from 1988 to 1989.
+Pryor received her Bachelor of Arts degree in 1985 from the College of William & Mary, graduating Phi Beta Kappa and Omicron Delta Kappa.
+She then attended Yale Law School, where she was an editor of the Yale Law Journal.
+She graduated with a Juris Doctor in 1988.

+Pryor was a law clerk for Judge James Larry Edmondson of the United States Court of Appeals for the Eleventh Circuit from 1988 to 1989.